 As long as it is in the person’s “best interests” to live independently, we can help to make it happen.
 Saffron has worked closely with Norfolk, Suffolk and Essex County Councils following these changes.
 As a result, we are able to broker a range of housing options for people with learning and/or physical difficulties.

-Following on from the Government initiative to close NHS provision for people with learning difficulties, Saffron Housing Trust has worked together with the relevant county councils to purchase and develop small shared housing units in local communities for two, three or four tenants to share a property.
-Each tenant maintains their own tenancy with the help of 24 hour support.
-Tenants are supported and encouraged to live as independently as possible.
+The Resettlement Programme follows on from the Government initiative to close NHS provision for people with learning difficulties.
+At Saffron Housing, we have worked with the relevant county councils to purchase and develop small shared housing units in local communities.
+These specialist homes enable two, three or four tenants to share a property or live in a single occupancy property.